nchaichi/DoublePropagation/README.md

 # Double Propagation
-Thisrepository provides the script to implement double propagation in r.
+This repository provides the script to implement double propagation in r.
 Double propagation is a rule-based technique used for to aspect and opinion extraction.